15 Grocery Finds to Get Dinner on the Table Faster

 Caulipower Cauliflower Pizza Crust

 With this fun find, you can whip up a pizza faster than having a pie delivered.
-Stick the frozen cauliflower crust in the oven topping-free and then go crazy once it’s been crisped the way you like it.
-Whether you end up splashing on a simple sauce and cheese or loading it with veggies instead, pop your masterpiece back in for a few more minutes.
-You’ll be doling out slices for dinner in no time.
-But if meal prep isn’t the only thing you’re looking to speed up on, we’ve also got The 55 Best Ways To Boost Your Metabolism
+Stick the frozen cauliflower crust in the oven, and then add toppings galore once it's been crisped the way you like it.
+Whether you end up splashing on a simple sauce and cheese or loading it with veggies, pop your masterpiece back into the oven for a few more minutes.
+You'll be doling out slices for dinner in no time.
+But if meal prep isn't the only thing you're looking to speed up, we've also got The 55 Best Ways To Boost Your Metabolism.

-With jalapenos, bell peppers, and onions mixed into a ground turkey and kidney bean base, one serving of Dennison’s will pack on 16 grams of protein.
+With jalapenos, bell peppers, and onions mixed into an organic tofu and red bean base, one serving of Amy's packs in 15 grams of protein and 7 grams of fiber.
 But what we really love about this can is that it cuts cutting out of the equation by adding in so many extras.
 Use the time you saved to throw in more ingredients or simply grate some cheese over the top and serve!
-It is a little on the salty side, though, so remember to keep refilling those water glasses.

-Looking to speed up your stir fry?
-Quit cutting and grab a bag of bell peppers and onions from Trader Joe’s instead.
+Looking to speed up your stir-fry?
+Quit cutting and grab a bag of bell peppers and onions from Trader Joe's instead.
 This bag of colorful, fire-roasted veggies is the perfect topper for a rice bowl.
-Add in some chunks of chicken, mix in a little sauce, and you’ve made yourself a meal no sweat.
+Add in chunks of chicken, drizzle some extra virgin olive oil, and you've made yourself an effortless and healthy meal.

 Wild Planet Skipjack Wild Tuna, No Salt Added